Momina-Sohail/CREWAI_Game-Designer-Agent-/README.md

 ## What Does This Do?

 This project is an AI agent that acts like a game designer.
-You give it a simple instruction, and it writes complete, ready-to-run Python code for a simple educational game — designed to help kids and teens learn subjects like history and math while playing, instead of just reading.
+You give it a simple instruction, and it writes complete, ready-to-run Python code for a simple educational game.
+It is designed to help kids and teens learn subjects like history and math while playing, instead of just reading.

 Instead of just explaining what a game could look like, it actually writes the full code for the game: the game screen, the questions, clicking to answer, and keeping score.